james-bowden/james-bowden.github.io/pages/poetry/jb_really.md

 And why not? <br/>
 Maybe it’ll be good <br/>
 Perhaps I’d have really wanted it <br/>
-If I really wanted anything. <br/>
+If ever I really wanted anything. <br/>

 <hr>

 I mean, gosh, this is a really depressing bit to have written.
 I feel this characterized a lot of my childhood under the unrelenting control of my father.
-I feel very distance from this today and am terribly glad for that.
+I feel very distant from this today and am terribly glad for that.